mochi-hpc/mochi-bake/README.md

 # Bake

-Bake is a microservice (a Mochi provider) for high performance bulk storage of raw data regions.
+Bake is a microservice (i.e., Mochi provider) for high performance bulk storage of raw data regions.
 Bake uses modular backends to store data on persistent memory, conventional file systems, or other storage media.